openstack/charm-ops-sunbeam/doc/howto-pebble-handler.rst

 ASO provides a pebble handler base classes which provide the starting point for writing a new handler.
 If the container runs a service then the `ServicePebbleHandler` should be used.
-If the container does not provide a service (perhaps its just an environment for executing commands that affact other container) then `PebbleHandler` should be used.
+If the container does not provide a service (perhaps its just an environment for executing commands that effect other container) then `PebbleHandler` should be used.

 .. code:: python